 Popcorn is a beloved treat at our house.
 Have you ever tried growing, harvesting, and preserving your own?
 True Leaf Market has several popcorn varieties you could try.
+Lately we have been obsessed with the Rainbow Jewel Popcorn.
+It not only makes perfect popcorn, but it can also be grown to display its beautiful colored ears of corn.
+Rainbow jewel is a cross between glass gem and white varieties.
+With this cross, no two ears of corn look the same making this a great ornamental and popcorn variety.
 Popcorn is fun for kids and a great new challenge for any gardener.
 To grow your own popcorn, follow these simple steps.

 Sow Corn With Several Rows: Like all corn, popcorn needs other corn to pollinate.
 Direct sow at least 4 rows 18-24 inches between rows 1 inch deep and about 6-8 inches apart.
 Be careful not to plant your popcorn within 300 feet of another corn variety or they could cross pollinate.